Teleport Authentication | Teleport

 X.509 certificates are the same certificates you use when accessing websites with a browser.
 They bind identity to the public key with a certificate authority's signature.

-Teleport uses x.509 certificates for Kubernetes, databases, web services and its own internal components - proxies, auth services to establish mutually authenticated TLS connections - mTLS.
+Teleport uses x.509 certificates for Kubernetes clusters, databases, web services and its own internal components, such as the Proxy Service and Auth Service, to establish mutually authenticated TLS connections (mTLS).

 OpenSSH certificates